SICA® Loudspeakers introduces high-performance Coaxial units for Hi-Fi and Studio Monitor applications.

-The cone is enriched with SICA’s proprietary surface damping treatment and carries either a rubber surround with double asymmetric roll (DAR) technology, for wide excursion and good extension in the lower end (on the 5.5” and the 6.5”) or a double roll cloth surround, for high efficiency in the mid-high range and optimal matching with subwoofer units (on the 4”).
+The cone, enriched with SICA’s proprietary surface damping treatment, carries either a rubber surround with double asymmetric roll (DAR) technology, for wide excursion and good extension in the lower end (on the 5.5” and the 6.5”) or a double roll treated cloth surround, for high efficiency in the mid-high range and optimal matching with subwoofer units (on the 4”).

 The use of SICA’s proprietary aluminum basket with heat-sink rims and thin but rigid geometry allows the reduction of sound reflection, air flow noise and cavity resonance.

 The very compact High Frequency unit is based on an innovative neodymium magnet design, which is aimed to minimize the external diameter of the tweeter while retaining a 1” voice coil, for remarkable power handling.

 The treated silk soft dome grants a musical, soft tonal character, yet detailed and clean.

 Special focus was placed on the design of the adapter used to interface woofer and tweeter.

 The configuration of the adapter is targeted to minimize any mutual interference among the two units, therefore extending the angular coverage over 100°.